lluissr/Lantin-Engine/README.md

 ##  Controls:

 * Right click to rotate the camera.
-* Right click + �WASD� to move the camera.
+* Right click + WASD to move the camera.
 * Mouse wheel to zoom in/out.
 * F to focus the camera around the geometry.
 * SHIFT + Movement to duplicate the movement speed.